mcosovic/JuliaGrid.jl/docs/src/examples/acOptimalPowerFlow.md

 nothing # hide
 ```

-We define the `active` and `reactive` power outputs of the generators, which serve as starting primal values for the optimization variables related to generator outputs.
+We define the `active` and `reactive` power outputs of the generators, which serve as initial primal values for the optimization variables related to generator outputs.
 Reactive power outputs of the generators are limited by `minReactive` and `maxReactive`, while active power outputs vary between `minActive` and `maxActive`:
 ```@example 4bus
 @generator(label = "Generator ?", minActive = 2.0, minReactive = -15.5, maxReactive = 15.5)
 addGenerator!(system; bus = "Bus 1", active = 63.1, reactive = 8.2, maxActive = 65.5)